Back to Mordants and Additives

 Used as a MORDANT in natural dyeing, which allows the plant pigments to bond with the fibres.

 CAUTION: wear a mask when handling powders.
-Wear gloves when using iron, as it stains skin easily.
-BEST DONE OUTDOORS or with very good ventilation.
-Avoid breathing fumes.
+Wear gloves when using alum, particularly when rinsing or handling wet yarns as it is very drying to the skin.
+Best done outdoors or with very good ventilation.

 Copper sulphate